peter-evans/create-pull-request/docs/concepts-guidelines.md

           push-to-fork: machine-user/fork-of-repository
 ```

+Note: You can also combine `push-to-fork` with [creating pull requests in a remote repository](#creating-pull-requests-in-a-remote-repository).

 ### Authenticating with GitHub App generated tokens

 A GitHub App can be created for the sole purpose of generating tokens for use with GitHub actions.